Their babysitter asked if I had gone on any adventures.

 I think she meant traipsing up volcanoes, tracking gorillas, and crossing borders.

 So far, I said, I haven’t done those things.
-The adventures I have had have been a sort of domestic tourism where I find myself as the de facto babysitter, marriage confidant, and target of teen girl mockery.
+The adventures I have had have been a sort of domestic adventure where I find myself as the de facto babysitter, marriage confidant, and target of teen girl mockery.

 In one instance, I’m at a local supermarket with a husband and wife as part of a series of errands that started with the pursuit of live roosters (more on this later) and led us to the pursuit of boxed juices.
 I work closely with the husband and the wife, and know firsthand how strong their personalities are.
 But seeing them removed from their realms of power – from the hotel where they’re having their impacts – and reduced to passionate discussions about which plates they should buy for a dinner party was jarring.
 I suppose it’s like that feeling as a child when you run into your teacher on a Saturday at the Blockbuster, and you realize your teacher is a normal person who also watches videos on the weekend, and doesn’t exist solely to chastise you for your Spanish conjugations.